Balsamiq for Desktop Docs > Full Screen Presentation Mode

-Full Screen Presentation Mode centers your entire project based on the mockup that is the tallest, and the mockup that is the widest.
-While this normally results in a presentation that is centered (and whose focus doesn't jump around), if you have a mockup that is a great deal larger than your other mockups, it may result in your project being off center, or pushed to the top of the screen.
+Full Screen Presentation Mode centers your entire project based on the wireframe that is the tallest, and the wireframe that is the widest.
+While this normally results in a presentation that is centered (and whose focus doesn't jump around), if you have a wireframe that is a great deal larger than your other wireframes, it may result in your project being off center, or pushed to the top of the screen.

-Clicking that link will open a window that gives you an overview of the size of all the mockups in your project.
-It will show you the longest and widest mockups in project, and the effective size they are making your project as a whole.
-The longest mockup will have its width in red, while the tallest mockup will have it's height in blue.
-This should give you a hint as to what mockup is causing your project to center incorrectly.
+Clicking that link will open a window that gives you an overview of the size of all the wireframes in your project.
+It will show you the longest and widest wireframes in project, and the effective size they are making your project as a whole.
+The widest wireframe will have its width in red, while the tallest wireframe will have it's height in blue.
+This should give you a hint as to which wireframe is causing your project to center incorrectly.

-Clicking the checkbox next to the trouble mockup (or mockups) will take them out of the centering calculation (and will recalculate the new longest/widest mockups, adjusting the overall project size).
+Clicking the checkbox next to the trouble wireframe (or wireframes) will take it out of the centering calculation and will recalculate the new longest/widest wireframes, adjusting the overall project size.

-This should solve any centering issues you have!
+This should solve any centering issues you may have.

 - Linking Wireframes Together